zechnerlab/StochasticCompartments/README.md

     moment_equations::Union{Function,Nothing}         # Moment Equations f(dM,M,S,t)
     init_moments::Union{Function,Nothing}             # Based on implementation of Moment Equations
 ```
 Note that the fields `moment_equations` and `init_moments` have to be implemented manually (for instance, as shown in the file SC_momentODEs.jl).
-The population dynamics is specified by the content of `transition_classes`, whose implementation is related to that of `MomDict`.
+The population dynamics is specified by the vector `c` of transition classes, whose implementation is related to that of `MomDict`.
 The latter is a dictionary that links some integer indices to some integer exponent vectors of length `n_species`.
 This allows the user to declare which moments the simulator needs to track to perform the simulation and/or that are desired in output.

 For instance, let's initialize a new model named `MyModel` comprising e.g. 2 chemical species.
 Let's assume that we are interested in following the dynamics of the total number of compartments (i.e. exponents `[0,0]`), the masses of species 1 and 2 (i.e. `[1,0]` and `[0,1]`) and their crossmoment `[1,1]`.
 We can assign these model settings to the variable 'S' as follows
 ```julia